Speuce/Productive/i1_worksheet.md

 Use one or two paragraphs which can have point-form within them.

-Our project has a feature named Incentive Systems including 'experience', 'level', 'coin' and 'title' which are used for incentivizing users to get their tasks done quick and on-time.
-Firstly, we divided the feature into user stories for receive rewards, level up and earn titles.
-We created a User Object to handle each user's rewards variable and made it as persistance data.
+Our project has a feature named Incentive Systems including: 'experience', 'level', 'coin' and 'title'; which are used for incentivizing users to get their tasks done quick and on-time.
+First, we divided the feature into user stories for receive rewards, level up and earn titles.
+Then, we created a User Object to handle each user's rewards variable and made it as persistance data.
 We also created RewardManager to handle coins and level ups.
 TitleManager is used for handling users' titles.
 After that, UI for displaying level, experience, title was created and is made as header in home fragment.
 For selecting another title option, we created TitleSelection Activity which is opened by clicking on title of header UI.
 We use EventListener to link data between classes.
 Multiple tests were created to test on each Manager class.
 For each task, after all tests passed,